Buying real estate in Abidjan?

 Are scams against foreigners common in Abidjan right now?

-The single biggest warning sign that a deal may be a scam in Abidjan is when the seller or agent pressures you for fast cash deposits while resisting notary involvement or refusing to provide original title documents for independent verification.
+The single biggest warning sign that a deal may be a scam in Abidjan is when the seller or intermediary pressures you to pay a deposit before allowing a notary or independent lawyer to verify the title and registry status of the property.

 What are the top three scams foreigners face in Abidjan right now?